Ezra Chapter 10

 /ˈɛzrə/ also called Ezra the Scribe (עֶזְרָא הַסּוֹפֵר ʿEzrāʾ hasSōfēr) in Chazalic literature, and Ezra the Priest was an important Jewish scribe (sofer) and priest (kohen) in the early Second Temple period.
 In Greco-Latin Ezra is called Esdras (Greek: Ἔσδρας).
 His name is probably a shortened Aramaic translation of the Hebrew name עזריהו Azaryahu, “Yah helps”.
 For more info click here

-the priest, with men, heads of the fathers, according to the house of their fathers, and all of them by their names, were separated, and they sat down in the first day of the tenth month to examine the matter.
+, with men, heads of the fathers, according to the house of their fathers, and all of them by their names, were separated, and they sat down in the first day of the tenth month to examine the matter.

 Those who married foreign wives

-10:18 And among the sons of the priests these were found that had lived with foreign women: namely, from the sons of Jeshuaיֵשׁוּעַ
+these were found that had lived with foreign women: namely, from the sons of Jeshuaיֵשׁוּעַ

 romanized: Yēšūaʿ, lit.
 ‘Yahweh is salvation’) was a common alternative form of the name Yehoshua (Hebrew: יְהוֹשֻׁעַ, romanized: Yəhōšūaʿ, lit. ’Joshua’) in later books of the Hebrew Bible and among Jews of the Second Temple period.
 The name corresponds to the Greek spelling Iesous (Ἰησοῦς), from which, through the Latin IESVS/Iesus, comes the English spelling Jesus meaning salvation.
 For more info click here

-10:19 And they gave their hands that they would put away their wives; and being guilty, [they offered] a ram of the flock for their sin.
+10:19 And they gave their hands that they would put away (divorce) their wives; and being guilty, [they offered] a ram of the flock for their sin.

-10:20 And of the sons of Immer; Hanani, and Zebadiah.
+10:20 And of the sons of Immer (meaning he has said); Hanani (meaning gracious), and Zebadiah.

 10:21 And of the sons of Harim; Maaseiah, and Elijahאֵלִיָּהוּ